Kindergarten School Readiness Guidance

 Kindergarten is a child’s first introduction to formal education and should serve as a supported transition between home, early learning and care, or preschool environments.
-With the implementation of school readiness plans and assessments, the department will be identifying and creating resources to promote robust and developmentally appropriate kindergarten programs.
+With the implementation of school readiness plans and assessments, CDE will identify and create resources to promote robust and developmentally appropriate kindergarten programs.

-SB 08-212, Colorado’s Achievement Plan for Kids (CAP4K) indicates that local education providers are required to ensure all children in publicly-funded preschool or kindergarten receive an individual school readiness plan.
-The legislation does not specify the contents of school readiness plans except that the plans need to be informed by the school readiness assessment.
+CDE has supports districts with the phased implementation of the school readiness provisions of Colorado’s Achievement Plan for Kids (CAP4K).
+CAP4K requires local education providers to ensure that all children in publicly-funded preschool or kindergarten receive individual school readiness plans.
+CAP4K does not specify the contents of school readiness plans except that plans must be informed by the school readiness assessment.

 Colorado Laws Related to Kindergarten

 Pursuant to C.R.S.
 22-32-119, Colorado districts are required to offer some form of kindergarten:

 (1) A board of education shall establish and maintain kindergartens in connection with the schools of its district for the instruction of children one year prior to the year in which such children would be eligible for admission to the first grade.
 Said board may prescribe courses of training, study, and discipline and rules and regulations governing such kindergarten programs.
 Said kindergartens shall be a part of the public school system, and the cost of establishing and maintaining them may be paid from the general school fund.

 What are the time and attendance requirements for full-day kindergarten?